Using vanity URLs

 It is possible to manage vanity URLs from the following interfaces:

-A specific tab for vanity URLs (called SEO tab) is present when editing a page or content in Content Editor:
+A specific tab for vanity URLs (called SEO tab) is present when editing a page (or content) via the edit engine:

 Note that you need the “View seo tab” permission to access this interface.

 This interface allows simple operations on vanity URLs.
 It is too limited for more advanced scenarios, for instance if you want to move some vanity URLs from a page to another, or if you need to publish a vanity URL without publishing the page.
 For such operations, it is advised to use the Vanity URLs setting panel.

 Simply click on the “Add” button then start typing the vanity URL, and click on “Save”: